 By Scott Overton

-Scott Overton is the morning show host on Rewind 103.9 and writes theatre reviews for Northern Life.
+Scott Overton is the morning show host on Rewind 103.9 and author of the thriller Dead Air.
+He writes theatre reviews for Northern Life.